Joystream/community-repo/working-groups/storage-group/leader/Storage Scale.md

   - Rate of daily upload

 * Joystream should follow a combination of vertical and horizontal scaling.
-* Each update should be considered at 75% capacity
+* Each upgrade should be considered at 75% capacity
 * Each upgrade is consist of replication+1 workers
 * Stages
   - Stage 1 : Bootstrap the system: